RamiliaV/WANIA/README.md

 _/Scripts/3_DXylose_transporter_comparison.R_

 **An example** - The developed algorithm was utilized to conduct a comparative analysis of the amino acid networks of D-xylose transporter of E.coli in different lipid environments.

+_/Scripts/4_NaPi2B_comparison.R_

+**Implementation** - The developed algorithm was utilized to conduct a comparative analysis of the amino acid networks of NaPi2B with the absence and the presence of potential disulfide bonds (303-328, 328-350).